 The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

-In the theoretical volume, conservators and scholars examine important issues concerning connoisseurship, collections, documentation, materials, surfaces, safety, and the environment.
+In the general issues volume, conservators and scholars examine important issues concerning connoisseurship, collections, documentation, materials, surfaces, safety, and the environment.
 The more practical articles that follow in the other two volumes are meant to be considered in light of the ideas raised in these articles.

 In the restoration and repair volumes, craftspeople and editors have collaborated to produce detailed technical articles that are generously illustrated with photographs and drawings.
 Complex processes are broken down into simple steps, and all of the tools and materials required are listed in order of appearance.
 Terminology and systems of measurement are standardized throughout the work to ensure clarity and precise meaning.